universal-packages/universal-logger/README.md

 ### Options

 - **`level`** `LogLevel | LogLevel[]`
-  If you specify a level here the logger will only publish log entries with the same level of importance and below, or you can specify an array of levels and only publish log entries in those levels.
+  If you specify a level here the logger will only log entries with the same level of importance and below, or you can specify an array of levels, it will only log entries in those levels.

   The level of importance if the following, with 0 for the most important